kavvykav/SYSC3303-project/docs/README.md

 - **Scheduler:** Manages the coordination between the Floor and Elevator subsystems.
 - **UDPServer:** Handles communication with both the Floor and Elevator subsystems using UDP.

+## Test Files
+There are three (3) test files that are included to ensure the system states and data is correct.

+The test files are FloorDataTest.java, SchedulerTest.java, and Elevator.java

+### ElevatorTest.java
+The tests included in this file are used to ensure that each state that is called is the correct state that is required in the elevator subsystem.
+States tested include: DestinationReached, EstablishingConnection, Idle, MotorRunning, and TaskReceived
+### SchedulerTest.java
+The tests included in this file are used to ensure that each state that is called is the correct state that is required in the scheduler subsystem.
+States tested include: ResponseReceived, EstablishingConnection, Idle, RequestReceived, and Wait
+### FloorDataTest.java
+The tests included in this file are used to ensure that the data in a FloorData object is correct.
+Floor Number, TimeStamp, Car Button, and Direction are tested in this file.

 ## Usage

 1. Compile all Java files: `javac *.java`